Oleksandrivka, Slobozhanske settlement hromada, Dnipro Raion, Dnipropetrovsk Oblast

-Olexandrivka is a village in Dnipro Raion Dnipropetrovsk Oblast Ukraine.
-The village is part of Slobozhanska settlement hromada.
+Oleksandrivka (Олександрівка) is a village in Dnipro Raion Dnipropetrovsk Oblast Ukraine.
+The village is part of Slobozhanske settlement hromada.

 Geography

-Olexandrivka is located on the left bank of the Samara River.
+Oleksandrivka is located on the left bank of the Samara River.
 Dnipropetrovsk State Fish Farm are adjacent to the rural upstream, and the city of Dnipro is 1 km downstream.
 At village also located Tatarka River.

 History

 Village was founded in 1861 as the German colony of Billerfeld (Billerveld).
 In 1886, Billerfeld had 379 residents, 49 yards, a prayer house, a school, and a carpentry workshop.
 The colony was part of the Josefstal volost of the Novomoskovsk district.
 In 1925, there were 79 yards in which 616 men and women lived.
 In 1926, it was renamed to its current name.
-In 1959, the city of Igren (currently part of city Dnipro) was formed, which included the village of Olexandrivka.
+In 1959, the city of Igren (currently part of city Dnipro) was formed, which included the village of Oleksandrivka.

-On May 20, 1970, Olexandrivka was classified as a village, and at the same time, the Olexandrivska village council was formed.
-As of 1989, the population of Olexandrivka was approximately 2 400 people.
+On May 20, 1970, Oleksandrivka was classified as a village, and at the same time, the Oleksandrivka Village Council was formed.
+As of 1989, the population of Oleksandrivka was approximately 2 400 people.

-In 2020 Olexandrivska village council was subordinated to Slobozhanske settlement council, after this village became part of the Slobozhanske settlement hromada.
+In 2020 Oleksandrivka Village Council was subordinated to Slobozhanske Settlement Council, after this village became part of the Slobozhanske settlement hromada.